Libertyville High School: Music

 The LHS Wind Ensemble has performed at several national and international music conferences.
 In 1998 and 2004, the Wind Ensemble performed at the prestigious Midwest International Band and Orchestra Clinic.
 The Wind Ensemble was also one of sixteen bands in the entire country selected to participate in the Bands of America National Concert Band Festival in Indianapolis in 2001, 2007, 2009, and 2013, and its percussion ensemble was selected to participate in 2013.
 In 2007 the Wind Ensemble earned the recognition of National Wind Band Honors in the highest class, AAAAA.

 The Libertyville Wind Ensemble has been named the Class AAA Honor Band at the University of Illinois Superstate Festival every year it has been eligible from 1996 to 2004, and was again named the Honor Band in 2007.
 In 2009, both the Libertyville High School and Vernon Hills High School Wind Ensembles were named Honor Band at the Superstate Festival, marking the first time that both Wind Ensembles in District 128 took the top honor in the same year.
 In 2011, Libertyville High School again won the top division of the Superstate Competition with its performance of "Cityscape," a piece premiered in the Krannert Center where the concert was performed, as well as Richard Strauss's transcription of "Don Juan."
-Because of their 20-year winning streak at Illinois Superstate, the Wind Ensemble is considered one of the top highschool bands in the country.
+Because of their 20-year winning streak at Illinois Superstate, the Wind Ensemble is considered one of the top high school bands in the country.
 Libertyville will once again perform as a Class AAA Honor Band at the SuperState Contest in 2018.

 The school's jazz band has also won many awards, and performed at the National Band Association Convention in 1992, as well as the Midwest Clinic in 1982 and 1993.
 In 2009, Jazz Ensemble I was named Best Band of the Day among all Class AA schools participating in the North Shore Jazz Festival, one of the state's largest jazz festivals.

 There are currently three Libertyville orchestras, including the Symphony Orchestra, which is consistently one of the top high school orchestras in Illinois.
 The orchestra performed at the international Midwest Clinic in 1991, 1996, and 2004.
 The orchestra has also performed on numerous overseas tours, including performances in China, Italy, and Austria, among others.